runirudh/EPLstats/README.md

   how good a team's reaction is after having conceded a goal, etc.

-- Once we have these transition probabilities, we can fit a model with mutliple layers , where each layer is supplied with the probabilities of state change or state retained.
+- Once we have these transition probabilities, we can fit a model with mutliple layers , where each layer is supplied with the probabilities of state change or state retained, and we simply backpropogate on the most likely path on the Markov chain.

 - For model architechture a discrete time horizon is applied, which has 6 layers, whose continuous counterpart should be able to tell the state of the game for each minute.